Differences Between a Bareland Condo & Conventional Condo

 Cons:

-• The responsibility of exterior upkeep falls squarely on your shoulders.
+• The responsibility of exterior upkeep including any walkways, snow removal, and meeting the condominiums requirements for outdoor maintenance and landscaping falls squarely on your shoulders.
 This might involve higher maintenance costs and more time investment.

 • While you have more control over your property’s exterior appearance, there may still be certain guidelines or bylaws that dictate the range of customization options available to you.
 Understanding these regulations is essential to ensure your creative vision aligns with the community’s standards.
 If you need help with any Edmonton bylaws, check out our other blog posts or give us a call at 780-800-1260